matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 [_semantics_](https://en.wikipedia.org/wiki/Semantics)/[_epistemology_](https://en.wikipedia.org/wiki/Epistemology)
 (study of meaning).

-Engineering is about _making_ the machine _move_ by the 'brute force' of the laws of physics.
+Engineering is about _making_ a machine that _moves_ in a desired way by making use of the given laws of physics.

-Programming is about telling the machine a _meaningful_ story, so well crafted, that it moves on its own accord.
-It is the equivalent to _uttering_ a _magic spell_ and _affecting_ the real world.
+Programming is about telling the machine a _meaningful_ story, so well crafted, that it is compelled to move of its own accord.
+It is the equivalent to _uttering_ a _magic spell_ and watching the machine 'come to life'.

-As a programmer I think of an idea, and if I _speak_ it clearly enough, the world _obeys_.
+As a programmer I think of an idea, and if I _speak_ it clearly enough, the universe _obeys_.

 > And God said, Let there be light: and there was light. -- Bible, King James
 > Version

-There are names for someone who studies and speaks special languages, whose mere words can have powerful direct effects upon the word.
+There are names for someone who studies and speaks special languages, whose mere words can have powerful direct effects upon the world.
 They are sometimes called _wizards_, or _magicians_, if they become powerful enough, it is hard to distinguish them from _gods_ (what would you call an entity that 'spoke a world into being'?).

-I don't claim any of these titles, but I think it is important to know this is the _area_ we are delving into.
+I don't claim any of these titles, but I think it is important to know this is the _area_ one is delving into by programming.
 This isn't just engineering, this isn't just science.
+This is _world building_.

 As a programmer, I do this: